* Aurelius says unit's directors shortchanged creditors

 Aurelius accused Energy Future Chief Executive John Young and the other directors of showing a "demonstrated indifference" to creditors stemming in part from conflicts of interest, and said these directors should pay the interest owed.

 Energy Future spokesman Allan Koenig declined to comment.
 A spokeswoman for Aurelius declined to comment.
-Aurelius is also suing Argentina, and challenging natural gas company Chesapeake Energy Corp, in litigation over debt payments.
+Aurelius is also suing Argentina and natural gas company Chesapeake Energy Corp over debt payments.

 Tuesday's lawsuit filed in Dallas federal court adds to problems stemming from the 2007 buyout of TXU by KKR & Co , TPG Capital Management and Goldman Sachs Group Inc's private equity arm.